-26. Related Party Transactions

-Great-West Lifeco Inc. is the parent of the Company.
+25. Related Party Transactions Great-West Lifeco Inc. is the parent of the Company.
 As such, the Company is related to Great-West Lifeco Inc. and its other major operating subsidiaries including GWL&A and Putnam Investments, LLC.
-In addition, Great-West Lifeco Inc. is a member of the Power Financial group of companies.
-Through this relationship, the Company is also related to the Power Financial group which includes IGM Financial, a company in the financial services sector along with its subsidiaries IG Wealth Management, Mackenzie Financial and Investment Planning Council and Pargesa, a holding company with substantial holdings in a diversified industrial group based in Europe.
+In addition, Great-West Lifeco Inc. is a member of the Power Corporation group of companies.
+Through this relationship, the Company is also related to the Power Corporation group of companies which includes IGM, a company in the financial services sector along with its subsidiaries IG Wealth Management, Mackenzie Financial and Investment Planning Council and Pargesa, a holding company with substantial holdings in a diversified industrial group based in Europe.